-6. Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or sound, having regard to the test you have identified at 5 above where this relates to soundness.
-(NB Please note that any non-compliance with the duty to co-operate is incapable of modification at examination).
-You will need to say why this modification will make the Local Plan legally compliant or sound.
-It will be helpful if you are able to put forward your suggested revised wording of any policy or text.
-Please be as precise as possible.

-In order to make the Local Plan sound and legally compliant, the following modifications are necessary:

-- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400(including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Rowstock (capacity for 515 houses), or - (d) Land West of Steventon (capacity for 350 houses), or - (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+6. Please set out what modification(s) you consider necessary to make the Local Plan I sound, having regard to the test you have identified at 5 above where this relates to sounote that any non-compliance with the duty to co-operate is incapable of modification at will need to say why this modification will make the Local Plan legally compliant or sound.
+It will be helpful if you are able to put forward your suggested revised wording or Please be as precise as possible. undness.
+(NB Please t examination).
+You In order to make the Local Plan sound and legally compliant, the following modifications s are necessary: • Remove the entire allocation of 850 homes from the Harwell East Campus.
+Remove the additional allocation of 150 homes from the North West Harwell Ca ampus (eg reduce the number of houses from 550 to 400( including the 125 already given outline per nission)). • Include provision of up to 400 new homes at the North West Harwell Campus( includina the 125 already given outline permission), provided that all development is contained w the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 15 50 houses from the North West Harwell Campus (1,000 houses in total) to other sites already ident White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) oupdoily for up to a • (b) Didcot A (capacity for 425 houses), or • (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and sup growth and prosperity more equally across the district. port economic

+- Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.